Agile Software Development: A Comprehensive Guide

 At its heart, Agile is guided by the values outlined in the Agile Manifesto, which was introduced in 2001 by 17 industry experts.
 These four core values continue to serve as the foundation for Agile practices:

-Agile prioritizes individuals’ skills, creativity, and adaptability over-reliance on rigid processes or tools.
-While tools and processes are essential, they are meant to support the team rather than dictate their actions.
+Agile prioritizes individuals’ skills, creativity, and adaptability over rigid processes or tools.

 In traditional development models, exhaustive documentation often delayed progress.
-Agile simplifies this by emphasizing the creation of functional software, with documentation serving as a support rather than a centerpiece.
+Agile simplifies this by emphasizing functional software.

 The 12 Principles of Agile